shamanec/GADS/README.md

 4. Change the `mongo_db` value to the IP address and port of the MongoDB instance.
 Example: `192.168.1.2:32771`

 #### Start the GADS UI
-1. Execute `go build .` in the main project folder
+1. Open terminaExecute `go build .` in the main project folder
 2. Execute `./GADS`
 3. Access the UI on `http://{gads_host_address}:{gads_port}`